Corunastylis densa

-Corunastylis densa, commonly known as the dense midge orchid, is a small terrestrial orchid endemic to eastern Australia.
+Corunastylis densa, commonly known as dense midge orchid, is a small terrestrial orchid endemic to eastern Australia.
 It has a single thin leaf fused to the flowering stem and up to twenty five densely crowded reddish-brown to dark purplish-brown flowers.
 It is found between the New England National Park and the Moroka River.

 Description

 Corunastylis densa is a terrestrial, perennial, deciduous, herb with an underground tuber and a single thin leaf 60-80 mm long and fused to the flowering stem with the free part 6-12 mm long.
 Between five and twenty five reddish-brown to dark purplish-brown flowers are densely crowded along a flowering stem 8-15 mm long.
 The flowers lean downwards and are about 5 mm long and 3.5 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is about 2.5 mm long and 1.5 mm wide with hairless edges and a sharply pointed tip.
 The lateral sepals are about 4.5 mm long, 1 mm wide, turn downwards, spread widely apart from each other and have a small, white gland on the tip.
 The petals are about 2.5 mm long, 1 mm wide and also have a white gland on their tip.
 The labellum is elliptic to egg-shaped with the narrower end towards the base, about 2 mm long and 1 mm wide, thick and fleshy.
 There is a callus in the centre of the labellum and extending nearly to its tip.
 Flowering occurs from December to February.